Hair Color Trends

 If the color shift of ombre really speaks to you, but you're not interested in anything too in your face, try ombre's softer relative, sombre.
 The sombre effect still starts dark and ends light along the hair shaft, but the change in gradient is far subtler and comes off as a much more natural look.
 The understated, gentle fade of the sombre effect leaves your look on trend without forcing you to commit to anything too dramatic for your tastes.

-Mixing both ombre and highlights, the balayage effect gives you that sun kissed look that we dream we were born with.
+Mixing both ombre and highlights, the balayage effect gives you that sun kissed hair look that we dream we were born with.
 It is a hand painted highlighting technique that creates a soft, yet noticeable difference that is natural-looking with minimal regrowth lines to avoid regular maintenance.
 It can lift anyone’s hair by giving it a dimensional, natural glow.

-While all of these techniques are well-blended and therefore super easy to maintain, any hair color will require some basic upkeep.
-Stick to a system of color care shampoo and conditioner to help protect your color and prevent it from fading too soon and go easy on the hot water.
+While all of these hair coloring techniques are well-blended and therefore super easy to maintain, any hair color will require some basic upkeep.
+Stick to a system of color care shampoo and conditioner to help protect your hair color and prevent it from fading too soon and go easy on the hot water.
 The same goes for curling irons, straighteners and hair dryers - use them sparingly to prevent your hair from drying out and becoming brittle.
 A great way to combat dehydrated hair is liberally applying conditioner and the frequent use of hydrating hair masks to restore moisture.
 Finally, be wary of your exposure to sunlight, chlorine and other elements that can cause unwanted discoloration or fading.

 Shampoo for color-treated hair